PeaceWorksTechnologySolutions/ca.peaceworks.casl/README.md

 Provides some basic fields and functionality to assist with compliance for Canadian Anti-Spam Legislation.

+These fields are for all contacts and track consent for communicating with them.
+Contacts that don't have consent (or where it's expired) will automatically have the "no bulk email" flag set.
+This extension was developed by PeaceWorks Technology Solutions.

+This extension will NOT un-set the no bulk email flag once it's set!
+You need to do this yourself, if appropriate.

+**This extension will also not populate the consent fields for you.
+You need to provide your own process or automation to populate them as appropriate (for example to auto-fill them when a form is filled out).**

 This extension was developed by PeaceWorks Technology Solutions.
 The extension is licensed under [AGPL-3.0](LICENSE.txt).

 ## Requirements